selimslab/selimslab.github.io/_posts/2022-4-12-character.md

 Get one bit better, keep walking

----
+## Be a friend to yourself

 You deserve your love and affection

-Some good heuristics for life:
+## Some good heuristics for life:

-- treat everyone a little better than you want to be treated
+treat everyone a little better than you want to be treated

-- listen more than you speak
+listen more than you speak

-- give more praise than criticism
+give more praise than criticism

-- create and contribute more than you consume
+create and contribute more than you consume

-- try to leave things a little better than you found them
+try to leave things a little better than you found them

-When someone shows you who they are believe them; the first time.

-Was Du erlebst, kann keine Macht der Welt Dir rauben.
-(What you have experienced, no power on earth can take from you.)
+## Thoughtful

+Words are irreversible

+Think twice before you speak

+Be careful with promises